Fratelli Perata Winery

 1 TB vanilla extract

 Note: the size of the eggs makes a big difference.
 The dough needs to be relatively stiff to work.
 Add some more flour if needed.
 If you need a lot more flour, add some sugar as well).
 More about eggs: Eggs are sized by the dozen, 27 oz for Extra Large, 24 oz. for Large.
-In the end, if weighing everything very precisely we've found that 5 66gram eggs works very well in a double batch.
+In the end, if weighing everything very precisely we've found that 5 70 gram eggs (jumbo) works very well in a double batch (our jumbo eggs varied between 68 and 72 grams.
+It still works).
+We've found that when you are very careful with the gram weights the dough is perfect and needs no additional flour.
+While these are jumbo eggs (from Trader Joes), prob. would be about the same with extra large, but go for the jumbos if you can.

 On a well floured baking sheet make the dough into 2 logs about 14" long and 1 1/2" wide each.
-(Note that the baking sheet doesn't really need oil if the logs get enough flour.)
+(Note that the baking sheet doesn't need oil as the flour keeps it from sticking.
+Use a lot of flour.)

 Bake the logs at 325 degrees Farenheit for 30 min.

-Remove from the oven and cut the logs into1/2" pieces.
+Remove from the oven and cut the logs into approx. 1/2" pieces.
 Reduce oven heat to 300 degrees Farenheit.
-Stand the pieces on end on the baking sheet and bake at 300 degrees for 16 1/2 minutes.
+Stand the pieces on end on the baking sheet and bake at 300 degrees for 16 1/2 minutes, OR UNTIL JUST SLIGHTLY BROWNED.
+You want a bit of browning as that brings out the flavors.

 Variation: substitute blueberries for the cranberries.
 Be careful about blending it in, though.
 Done wrong, it ends up looking kinda gray (but still tastes great).